Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 where

 and where $\zeta(\theta,\theta_i)$, $i=0,1$, are defined in \eqref{zetatheta}--\eqref{Upsilontheta}.
-These approximations are important for frequentist problems, which are of the main interest in most applications.
-Although there are no strict upper bounds on the error probabilities so that there is no prescription on how to embed the GSLRT into class~$\class(\alpha_0,\alpha_1)$, the asymptotic approximations~\eqref{PEGSLRTlorden} allow us to select thresholds~$a_i$ in the stopping times~$\widehat{T}_i$ so that $\hat\alpha_i(\theta_i)\approx \alpha_i$, $i=0,1$, at least for sufficiently small~$\alpha_i$.
-Note that in this latter case, $a$ in~\eqref{hatTi2} should be replaced with~$a_i$, the roots of the transcendental equations
+These approximations hold significance for frequentist problems, which are typically of primary interest in most applications.
+While there are no strict upper bounds on the error probabilities, leading to no specific prescription on how to embed the GSLRT into class~$\class(\alpha_0,\alpha_1)$, the asymptotic approximations~\eqref{PEGSLRTlorden} enable us to select thresholds~$a_i$ in the stopping times~$\widehat{T}_i$ so that $\hat\alpha_i(\theta_i)\approx \alpha_i$, $i=0,1$, at least for sufficiently small~$\alpha_i$.
+Note that in this latter case, the threshold $a$ in~\eqref{hatTi2} should be replaced with~$a_i$, the roots of the transcendental equations

 With this choice, the GSLRT is asymptotically uniformly first-order optimal with respect to the expected sample size, i.e.,